Darcie R. Sell, chair

 Lisa M. Sethre-Hofstad

 The psychology department prepares majors for graduate study in psychology, applications in human service settings, or utilization of the concepts and methods from psychology in a variety of other careers.
 The curriculum is organized to ground students in the science of psychology while offering the flexibility to pursue individual interests.
-Beyond traditional course offerings, the department offers an animal laboratory experience, international study/travel experiences, Cooperative Education experiences and a variety of opportunities for collaborative research with faculty.
+Beyond traditional course offerings, the department offers an animal laboratory experience, international study/travel experiences, internship experiences and a variety of opportunities for collaborative research with faculty.

 Students who are eligible can apply for membership in Psi Chi, the international honor society for undergraduate psychology majors.
 The psychology department also sponsors an honors program for exceptional students.
 For details, see the department chair.